lrnbrad/todo_list/README.md

-# todo_list
+# Simple to do list app

-A new Flutter project.
+A simple todo list project for NPC course.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is adapted from example code generate by flutter tools

 A few resources to get you started if this is your first Flutter project: